aws-samples/aws-security-hub-workshop/docs/01-security-hub-walk-through.md

 # Module 1: Security Hub Walkthrough

-In this section of the Security Hub Workshop you will follow a guided demonstration of the features of Security Hub.
+In this section of the Security Hub Workshop, you will follow a guided demonstration of the features of Security Hub.
 You can use this demonstration to learn about Security Hub's capabilities.

 **Agenda** 20 minutes